 The truth is even if you selected hinges that are too small it wouldn’t cause much trouble.
 Hinges are so durable it is estimated that they are more than eight times stronger than necessary for their average purpose.
 But ultimately, the thickness of the door should dictate the size, weight and number of hinges needed.
 Of course, having a bit of knowledge of the type of hinges and their uses is helpful.

 For instance, the butt hinge is typically used for interior and exterior doors because of its neat appearance.
-It is comprised of two metal plates with screw holes that are connected by a pin or metal rod that, when removed, separates the pieces.
+It is comprised of two metal plates with screw holes (look into Monster Bolts page the best ones) that are connected by a pin or metal rod that, when removed, separates the pieces.
 This feature is designed to promote easy action when removing the door.

 When a hinge is needed to be attached to a center – so the door/lid can swing either way – the strap hinge is used.
 It’s comprised of two narrow leaves of equal size that extend from a single ‘knuckle” (the hollow circular part at the joint through which a pin is passed).
 They, too, are available in many sizes as well as in plain and galvanized steel.
 For boats finished strap hinges are commonly made in bronze.

 When you explore the world of cabinet hinges it’s interesting to note that there are different types designed per style of cabinet.
 Specifically, hinges are made for three designs:

 - Lipped – when a lip has been cut completely around the door.
 A knob or pull is necessary to open it and specially designed lipped face frame hinges are used to attach it to the cabinet box.